Post Updated 10th August 2017

 Enjoy a Family Dinner

 Almost all hostels and guesthouses are owned by local families.
 To make their guests feel welcome, they host free family dinners on the first night of your stay – this is a great way to meet fellow travelers and talk to locals about their lovely town.
+I was in the Dalat backpacker’s hostel and LOVED it!!!

 Take a Walk Around this Quaint Town